NetSparkleUpdater/NetSparkle/README.md

 If your app has DSA signatures, the app cast generator uses Ed25519 signatures by default starting with preview 2.0.0-20200607001.
 To transition to Ed25519 signatures, create an update where the software has your new Ed25519 public key and a NEW url for a NEW app cast that uses Ed25519 signatures.
 Upload this update with an app cast that has DSA signatures so your old DSA-enabled app can download the Ed25519-enabled update.
 Then, future updates and app casts should all use Ed25519.

-Here is a sample app cast:
+Here is a sample XML app cast:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>